yhzhang0128/egos-2000/USAGES.md

 # Compile and Run EGOS on Arty

-You can use Linux, Mac or Windows to compile egos-riscv.
+You can use Linux, Mac or Windows.
-But Vivado is needed to program the bootROM image to the Arty board and Vivado only supports Linux and Windows.

 ## Step1: Setup compiler and compile egos-riscv